dustinspecker/dustinspecker.com/content/posts/iptables-how-docker-publishes-ports.md

 Specifically, I want to learn how a request to `127.0.0.1:80` and `192.0.0.100:80` (where `192.168.0.100` is a local IP address) gets forwarded to an IP address and port in a container (network namespace).

-Docker uses a couple of techniques including a proxy that binds a port in the host network namespace and makes requests to a container's network namespace.
+Docker (version `19.03.6`) uses a couple of techniques including a proxy that binds a port in the host network namespace and makes requests to a container's network namespace.

 This post focuses on the other technique Docker uses, iptables, which can also be used to forward